ahoffer/osgi/01-bundle/karaf-commands.md

 2. `bundle:install file:/{bundle_folder}/{filename}`
 3. (Copy the JAR file to Karaf's `deploy` directory)

 - Preferred method installation is with the maven address because you can use `bundle:watch` to update the bundle (see below).
 - When a bundle is installed it is copied to a cache and is always loaded from the cache.
+- **The `restart` command always restarts the cached bundle**.
+To load something that is not in the cache, the bundle has to be *updated* See the section "Updating Bundles".

 #### Common bundle commands
 * `bundle:install <mavenUrls>`